arinitti/0-Day-iPad-Security-Password-Display/README.md

 # 0-Day-iPad-Security-Password-Display
-O-Day iPad Public Display Security Code —  Proof Of Concept for the the 2-Factor password display on an iPad
+O-Day iPad Public Display Security Code —  Proof Of Concept for the 2-Factor password display on an iPad

 For a holiday gift, I received an iPad Pro.
 Of course, I started using it to read LinkedIn.
 Naturally, I enabled 2 Factor Authentication.
 I chose the option of the text message.
 For several weeks, my eyes blithely overlooked the publicly displayed security code on the title bar of the iPad keyboard.
 I kept looking for the sent code in the iMessages app.